espocrm/documentation/development/custom-buttons.md

 An example for the detail view of Lead entity type.

-Create the file (if doesn't exist) `custom/Espo/Custom/Resources/metadata/clientDefs/Lead.json` with the following content:
+Create a file (if doesn't exist) `custom/Espo/Custom/Resources/metadata/clientDefs/Lead.json` with the following content:

 ```json
 {